Your Business Health Check: 20 Tips And 10 Reasons You Should Do It

 By taking stock of where your business is now, in relation to where it was and where you want it to be, you will then be able to move on.
 This might include adjusting your business goals or creating new ones to accommodate any changes you want to make in the future.

-#3.
-Ensure they can make an appointment with you
+#15.
+Ensure customers can make an appointment with you

 How easy is it for your customers to make an appointment with you?